 Freelancers also work with several clients at a time in some cases.
 So, you need to be prepared for a situation whereby they are unavailable when you need them.

-Let’s say you want to make a quick addition to the project; the issue is that your freelancer may have moved on with another client’s project, gone for a vacation, turned sick, etc. And that means you won’t be able to make that addition to your project for a long time.
+Let’s say you want to make a quick addition to the project; the issue is that your freelancer may have moved on with another client’s project, go for a vacation, turned sick, etc. And that means you won’t be able to make that addition to your project for a long time.

 The working schedule of freelancers often depends significantly on when the inspiration comes.
 They work at night, during regular hours as well as on holidays, and weekends.
 You cannot easily gain control over their schedule.